 This treatise has attempted to explain the legal and regulatory framework of Nigerian telecommunication and the necessary permits required before the construction of a BTS.
 Telecommunications is one of the fastest growing industries in Nigeria as it is important to all and sundry, even to the nation especially in her interaction with other countries.
 In Nigeria, the laws that have been put in place and the regulatory agencies have been effective in ensuring the maximum output at the minimum hazard risk to the consumers.
 However, there is still much work to be done.
 As there is an increase in BTS sites, there must be a commensurate increase in efforts to ensure that the laws and regulations that have been laid down are strictly adhered to.

-The author of the article, Esther Omodayo, is a First Class Grade Level undergraduate at the Osun State University, Ifetedo Campus, Osun State of Nigeria.
+Esther Omodayo is a First Class Grade 500 Level student of the Osun State University, Ifetedo Campus, Osun State of Nigeria.